 Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development

-Goal 14.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development 18.
-The increasingly adverse impacts of climate change (including ocean acidification), overfishing and marine pollution are jeopardizing recent gains in protecting portions of the world’s oceans.
+The increasingly adverse impacts of climate change (including ocean acidification), over fishing and marine pollution are jeopardizing recent gains in protecting portions of the world’s oceans.

 All the products we manufacture and source support these two sustainable development goals.
-Made of natural or residual materials where no chemicals or toxins are added during the production process result in a 100% compostable product.
+Made of natural or residual materials where no chemicals or toxins are added during the production process, resulting in a 100% compostable product.

-Any natural resource that can replenish itself naturally over time, such as the palm bark used to produce our Hampi line.
+Renewable resources are any natural resource that can replenish itself naturally over time, such as the palm bark used to produce our Hampi line.
 No trees are cut down or torn apart when sourcing this raw material, the bark simply falls off naturally and is collected once it’s on the ground.

-Biodegradable refers to the ability of materials to break down and return to nature.
+Biodegradable refers to the ability of materials to break down.
 In order for packaging products or materials to qualify as biodegradable, they must completely break down and decompose into natural elements within a short time after disposal - typically a year or less.
-The ability to biodegrade within landfills helps to reduce the buildup of waste, contributing to a safer, cleaner and healthier environment.
-Materials that are biodegradable include corrugated cardboard and even some plastics.
-Most plastics, however, are not biodegradable - meaning they cannot break down easily after disposal and can remain on the planet as waste for decades.
+Biodegradation occurs when microorganisms such as bacteria, fungi and algae convert materials into biomass, carbon dioxide and water.

 Compostable materials are similar to biodegradable materials, as they are both intended to return to the earth safely.
 However, compostable materials go one step further by providing the earth with nutrients once the material has completely broken down.
 These materials are added to compost piles, which are designated sites with specific conditions dependent on wind, sunlight, drainage and other factors.
 While biodegradable materials are designed to break down within landfills, compostable materials require special composting conditions.
 Compostable packaging materials include starch-based packing peanuts - an alternative to Styrofoam loose fill packaging that can be dissolved in water and added to composts for safe disposal.